Updated May 4, 2019.

 Once an item is no longer protected by copyright it can be reproduced freely by anyone.
 This is why, for example you can get a bazillion different versions of Romeo & Juliet but only one of Harry Potter.

 This is also why you sometimes see corporations or trusts as the holder of a copyright.
 It gives longer protection.

-Only certain kinds of works can be copyrighted, things like books, article, songs, and movies.
+Only certain kinds of works can be copyrighted, always creative works, things like books, article, songs, and movies.

 Licensing is a different kettle of fish.
 They allow people or companies to reproduce certain works in certain media or on certain items.
 You can license images, works of art, names, or even trademarks.
 So things that cannot be copyrighted, a logo for example, can be licensed.

 Licenses can live forever unlike copyrights.
 The license lives apart from the creator and his lifetime.
 The license is given by the owner of the work, not necessarily the creator, and it usually spells out exactly what it covers.
 Because the use of licensed material is in a contract often, but not always, the license has a term.
 It can also be canceled by either party.

 For example, the British company Sanderson has the license to create William Morris wallpaper and fabric.
 They have had it since Morris was alive.
 If your wallpaper is an actual Morris design and it isn’t from Sanderson, it is in violation of the license.

 Why does this matter for needlepoint?
 There are two places where we should be concerned.